Episcopal Church (United States): Evolution

+Healthcare

+In 2020, the Episcopal Church stated that it supported universal healthcare.

 Marriage equality, gender, and sexuality

 The Episcopal Church opposes laws in society which discriminate against individuals because of their sex, sexual orientation, or gender expression.
 The Episcopal Church enforces this policy of non-discrimination; women are ordained to all levels of ministry and church leadership.
 The church maintains an anti-sexism taskforce.
 Similarly, openly gay, lesbian, bisexual, and transgender individuals are eligible to be ordained.
 The Episcopal Church affirms that marriage is the historic Christian standard for sexual intimacy between two people but does encourage clergy and laity to maintain ministry and dialogue with "the growing number of persons entering into sexually intimate relationships other than marriage."

 At its 2015 triennial general convention, the church adopted "canonical and liturgical changes to provide marriage equality for Episcopalians".
 The "two new marriage rites" contain language that allows "them to be used by same-sex or opposite-sex couples".
 The blessing of same-sex relationships is not uniform throughout the Episcopal Church.
 Following the 2015 general convention, bishops were able to determine whether churches and priests within their dioceses were permitted to use the new liturgies.
 Bishops who did not permit their use were to connect same-sex couples to a diocese where the liturgies were allowed.
 However, following the 2018 general convention, resolution B012 was amended to "make provision for all couples asking to be married in this church to have access to these liturgies".
 This effectively granted all churches and clergy, with or without the support of their bishop, the ability to perform same-sex marriages.
 They may, however, refuse to do so.
 The church also opposes any state or federal constitutional amendments designed to prohibit the marriages of same-sex couples.

 In 2022, the 80th General Convention of the Episcopal Church, affirmed its position in favor of access to gender affirming care, including all forms of medical transition for people of any age, as a part of the Baptismal call to "respect the dignity of every human being."